Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Exactly.
 We’re owed some boyfriend time, right babe?"

 "Right!"
 Xiù agreed.
-"But, um, there’s a condition…"
+"But, um, there’s a condition..."

 Julian turned at the top of the stairs.
 "Wh—?"